bytesizedalex/Get-SupportInfo/Frequently_Asked_Questions.md

 ## Why are there so many PSCustomObjects used?

 During function creation it was determined many cmdlets ouput data that doesn't neatly map into a CSV or where we may wish less/more information output.
 It was felt the easiest way to manage this was through custom objects.

-## When will you support other Windows client operating system versions?

-There are no plans to support legacy versions of Windows.
-This function is written to target Windows 10 only.
-While I do understand many organisations are still running legacy Windows client versions the extra work to code and test is something I do not have the time for currently.

 ## Will there be a version for Windows Server operating systems?